aws-samples/serverless-dotnet-demo/README.md

 There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
 It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic and the storage logic.

-The Lambda implementation uses the new features detailed in [this](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/) including
+The Lambda implementation uses the new features detailed in [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/) including
 - Top Level Statements
 - Source generation
 - Executable assemblies